OLIMEX/Neo6502/HARDWARE/README.md

-Contains hardware design file for Olimex Neo6502
+Contains hardware design files for Olimex Neo6502

 Board was designed with free Open Source CAD software - KiCAD, if you have trouble opening the design files use newest KiCAD version.